-Different roles and responsibilities for diferent levels of analysis
+Different roles and responsibilities for different levels of analysis

 Different levels of analysis are the responsibility of different actors: DTM may be able to do some descriptive analysis of sectoral data, however the responsibility for using DTM and other data to conduct explanatory analysis, interpretation and prescriptive analysis to develop response options remains with the partners.